Let all that you do be done in love. 1 Corinthians 16:14

 2 “I have heard many such things.

-You are all miserable comforters!
+All of you are miserable comforters!

 3 Is there an end to your empty words?